Forming the local starburst galaxy Haro 11 through hydrodynamical merger simulations: Observational constraints

 \subsection{Gas fraction}

 The gas mass around the central part of Haro 11 has been estimated for the molecular $M_{\rm H_2}=2.5\times 10^8-3.8\times 10^9\Msol$\citep[][]{Cormier+14, Gao+22}, neutral \HI $M_{\rm HI}=0.5\times10^9\Msol$ \citep[][]{MacHattie+14, Pardy+16, LeReste+24}, and ionised $M_{\rm H\alpha}= 1.4\times10^9\Msol$ \citep[][]{Menacho+19} gas phases.
 The stellar mass is around $M_*=1.6\times10^{10}\Msol$ (Ö15), which yields a total gas fraction $f_{\rm g}\sim 14-27\,\%$; depending on the molecular mass.
 The neutral \HI mass was recently reassessed by \citet{LeReste+24}, who showed that previous observations had not been sensitive enough to detect the tidal tail, which they note makes up $45^{+19}_{-21}$\,\% of the total \HI mass, $M_{\rm HI}=1.11\times10^9\Msol$.
-The detection of a stellar tidal tail could possibly change the galaxy's gas fraction further.
-While the mass of the various gas phases provide weak constraints, due to the sensitivity to specific feedback and star formation models, the total gas mass and gas fraction are viable for us to match.
+The detection and mass-determination of a stellar tidal tail could possibly change the galaxy's gas fraction further.
+The mass of specific gas phases provide weak constraints to our models, as the formation of e.g. molecular and ionised gas are highly sensitive to the specific feedback and star formation recipes.
+However, the total gas mass and gas fraction only depend on the star formation physics, which we confirm result in a SFR similar to observations (see Section~\ref{sec:sfr}).